 About Amalienborg Slot

 Made up of four externally similar buildings built around a central courtyard, Amalienborg Slot was completed in 1760.
 The first residents of the palace were not royals, but rather wealthy families.
-However, in 1749, Amalienborg Slot became a royal palace after Christiansborg Slot was destroyed in a fire and the royal family bought it from the families living there.
+However, in 1749, Amalienborg Slot became a palace after Christiansborg Slot was destroyed in a fire and the royal family bought it from the families living there.
 An architect was brought in to add colonnades between some of the palaces.

-Today, Amalienborg Slot is the winter home of the Danish royals.
 Visitors can tour parts of Amalienborg Slot, viewing royal collections and objects as well as enjoying the palace’s Rococo architecture, including the ornate Knight’s Chamber.
 The palace is open daily between June and September and irregularly the rest of the year – it’s best to check precise hours before going.